joes0451/SDKManager/ReadMe.txt

 - Unzip into your directory.

-To ensure that the SDK is set up idealy for your development:
+!!
+To ensure that the SDK has the best chance of being properly set up please follow these steps in order:

-Select  Manage SDK -> Packages and select 'platform-tools' and the latest build-tools like: 'build-tools;30.0.3', check "Accept licenses" and hit Submit.
+Select Manage SDK->Packages and select the highest 'platforms;..' level that you'd like to use, like 'platforms;android-30', check "Accept licenses" and hit Submit.

-Then select a minimum of one of the platforms, like: 'platforms;android-29'.
+Then select the highest 'build-tools;..' level that you'd like to use, like 'build-tools;31.0.0-rc1' check "Accept licenses" and hit Submit.

+Then select 'platform-tools', check "Accept licenses" and hit Submit.

-Then when finished select  Manage SDK -> Accept Licenses, check the "Accept licenses" checkbox and hit Submit.
+Then select Manage SDK->Accept Licenses, check "Accept Licenses" and hit Submit.

-This will ensure that many essential things, like the emulator and the 'platforms' directory, are properly set up and all the licenses are accepted.
+This will ensure that many essential things, like the emulator, 'platforms' and 'tools' directories, are properly set up and all the licenses are accepted.

 The biggest potential issue that can happen is that your firewall can block the execution of the 'sdkmanager' and 'avdmanager' commands